What Can I Do with an Associate's Degree in Teaching Education?

 Source: US Bureau of Labor Statistics

 Preschool teachers instruct and take care of students, typically between the ages of three and five.
 Through the use of creative activities that incorporate games and music, they develop curricula that nurture children and encourage their development while preparing them for kindergarten.
-While qualifications vary depending on the hiring schools and the states in which they are located, many preschool teachers are required to hold 2-year teaching degrees in early childhood education.
+While qualifications vary depending on the hiring schools and the states in which they are located, many preschool teachers are required to hold two-year teaching degrees in early childhood education.

 Child Care Worker